 When is the deadline?

 The nomination period for the Magna Awards 2015 program is now open.
-The deadline for nominations is midnight, October 31, 2014.
+The deadline for nominations has been extended to midnight, November 7, 2014.

 How do I send in my nomination?

 Only nominations that are submitted online using the online nomination form will be considered by the judges.
 Nominations made in any other way will be disqualified.
 The online nomination form is available here.
 We have tested the nomination form using the following browsers: Chrome, Firefox, and Internet Explorer 7.0 and later.

 Are there any restrictions on who can submit a nomination?

 To be eligible, your school district must be in the United States or the U.S. Virgin Islands and a member of your state school boards association.

 If I have nominated a program previously, can I nominate it again?

 Yes, you can.